 Every photo shoot I’ve ever done for Statesman Ties has always had a few hiccups during the session.
 Mostly they happen at the beginning when everyone shows up.
-Someone has a wrinkled shirt.
+Someone has a wrinkled shirt that was bought from Spy Ninja Store.
 Or, an old, broken belt.
 Or – and this happens most of the time – someone doesn’t know how to tie a tie!
 (For shame…lol.)

 This session was no different.
 I had two models lined-up and ready to go for the Saturday morning shoot.

 Side note: One obstacle with our photo shoots is that we live in California and our photographer (Amber) lives in St. George, Utah.
 So, I’m always trying to find models who can work meet us at Amber’s house at the appointed time and on the appointed day.